 10 of 31

-It isn’t summertime without s’mores… or a few cases of poison ivy.
-But we digress.
-This campfire classic is perfectly delicious in its original form—graham crackers, milk chocolate, and toasted marshmallows—but there are tons of tasty twists out there, too.
-Try adding sliced strawberries, bananas, or raspberries, or go all out with a smear of Nutella.
-You'll thank us later.
+This campfire classic is perfectly delicious in its original form with graham crackers, milk chocolate, and toasted marshmallows.
+There are tons of tasty twists on s'mores out there, too.
+Try adding sliced strawberries, bananas, or raspberries, or go all out with a smear of Nutella for National S'mores Day.

 11 of 31